-c.
-In the lists of products, identify FlexNet Manager Platform, and immediately below it, click Access Above Products.

-The Product and License Center site is displayed.
+- c.
+In the lists of products, identify FlexNet Manager Platform, and immediately below it, click LET'S GO.
+The Product and License Center site displays. - d.

-- d.
 In the Your Downloads section of the Home page, click the link for FlexNet Manager Platform. - e.
-In the Download Packages page, click the link for FlexNet Manager Platform 2019 R2 to access the downloads.
-(You may need to repeat this action on a second page to access the downloadable files.) - 2.
-Select the Adapter Tools for FlexNet Manager Suite 2019 R2 archive (Adapter Tools for FlexNet Manager Suite 2019 R2.zip), and save to a convenient location (such as C:\temp) on the server where Atrium Integrator Spoon is installed. - 3.
-Similarly, download Business Adapter Studio for FlexNet Manager Suite version.zip and save on the same server. - Installation of the Business Adapter Studio is covered in Install the Business Importer and Link with Remedy. - 4.
-Unzip the adapter tools archive, navigate through Tier 1 Adapter Tools > BMCAtriumAdapter, and copy the contents into C:\Program Files\Flexera\.
+In the Download Packages page, click the link for FlexNet Manager Platform 2020 R2 to access the downloads. - 2.
+Select the Adapter Tools for FlexNet Manager Suite 2020 R2 archive (Adapter Tools for FlexNet Manager Suite 2020 R2.zip), and save to a convenient location (such as C:\temp) on the server where Atrium Integrator Spoon is installed. - 3.
+Similarly, download Business Adapter Studio for FlexNet Manager Suite version.zip and save on the same server.

+Installation of the Business Adapter Studio is covered in Install the Business Importer and Link with Remedy.

+4. Unzip the adapter tools archive, navigate through Tier 1 Adapter Tools > BMCAtriumAdapter, and copy the contents into C:\Program Files\Flexera\.